longitude-one/doctrine-spatial/README.md

 PostgreSql11.
 I tested it with PostgreSql12.
 But I do not know how to install a PostgreSql 12 and 13 server on travis to be sure that library stay compatible.
 Be careful, this library is only tested with Postgis 2.5+.
 It is not tested with Postgis3.0, but feel free to contribute by updating the [travis configuration](./.travis.yml)

+### Migrating from creof/doctrine2-spatial
+Update your composer.json to replace `creof/doctrine2-spatial` by `longitude-one\doctrine-spatial`.

+Update the namespace, each `use CrEOF/Spatial/...` by `use LongitudeOne/Spatial/...`